The Seeing Eye: History

-The history of The Seeing Eye began in Europe in the 1920s when Dorothy Harrison Eustis moved to Vevey, Switzerland, from the United States to set up a breeding and training facility for German shepherds.
+The history of The Seeing Eye began in Europe in the 1920s when Dorothy Harrison Eustis moved to Vevey, Switzerland, from the United States to set up a breeding and training facility for German Shepherds.
 Elliott S. "Jack" Humphrey was an American trainer and geneticist who helped Eustis train and develop their own scientific approach to breeding and training.

 During World War I, many German soldiers were blinded or visually impaired due to the war, so several schools in Germany began experimenting with guide dogs that were taught specific skills.
 Eustis wrote an article about it for The Saturday Evening Post called "The Seeing Eye," that was published on November 5, 1927.
 Eustis began receiving letters from people who were blind, asking how to obtain a guide dog.

-Statue of Morris Frank and Buddy in Morristown.

 Her article was read to Morris Frank, a 19-year-old blind man from Nashville, Tennessee.
 Frank, who had been blinded in two separate accidents, believed a guide dog would help him regain his independence.
 Eustis received his letter and although she did not train dogs for the blind, she decided to help Frank.
 Frank stated that, in addition to wanting a guide dog, he intended to further the work of training guide dogs for the blind in the U.S. Eustis and Humphrey began to research and modify their own training, as they had previous experience training other types of working dogs, but not guide dogs.
 In April 1928, Frank met his first guide dog, named Kiss.
 He changed her name to Buddy and named all his future Seeing Eye dogs (he had six in total) Buddy.
 The name is now retired by The Seeing Eye.
 Frank and Buddy went through six weeks of training that not only created a strong bond, but also taught them to work as a team to navigate busy streets, dangerous obstacles, stairways, crowded shops, and anything that was a danger for Frank.
 On January 29, 1929, Eustis and Frank established The Seeing Eye in Frank's hometown of Nashville.